Aurelia, Exemplar of Justice | Illustration by Chris Rahn

 Legion Warboss | Illustration by Alex Konstad

 I hope I’ve done my job and been a good mentor today.
 The mentor keyword may be for you if you’re an aggressive or Boros player.
 I truly enjoyed the mechanic in Limited play, and it’s a fun tribal build.
-Still, there’s a reason that it hasn’t become an evergreen or deciduous keyword.
-I don’t see mentor coming back because of its reliance on the single mentor creature.
+It's branched out a bit to other colors, but there’s a reason that it hasn’t become an evergreen or deciduous keyword.
+I don’t see mentor coming back often because of its reliance on the single mentor creature.

 Thank you for reading today, and I hope that it gave you some insight into a not-so-common keyword.
 Feel free to leave a comment below, and follow us over on Twitter to support our community so we can support you.